hyper-designed/hyper_storage/packages/hyper_storage/docs/item_holders.md

 - `List<Map>`
 - `DateTime`
 - `Duration`
+- `Uint8List`
+- `Enum` (provide `enumValues` when not supplying custom getter/setter)

 Optionally, you can pass getter and setter functions to provide custom read/write logic for underlying storage.

+If you are working with enums, supply the `enumValues` named parameter so the holder can map stored names back to enum values.

 Calling `storage.itemHolder` multiple times with the same key will return the same instance of `ItemHolder`.
 Hyper Storage